AMBarbosa/regridR/README.md

 <img src="man/figures/README-unnamed-chunk-3-1.png" width="100%" />

-So we use the `regridR::regrid()` function to get the climate layers on a raster grid that matches the EEA grid:
+So we use the `regrid()` function of the `regridR` package to get the climate layers on a raster grid that matches the EEA grid:

 ``` r
 # RE-GRID LAYERS ----